jina-ai/clip-as-service/README.md

 # a naive whitespace tokenizer
 texts2 = [s.split() for s in texts]

-bc.encode(texts2, is_tokenized=True)  # that's your own tokenizer
+vecs = bc.encode(texts2, is_tokenized=True)
-bc.encode(texts)  # will use default tokenizer on the server side
 ```
+This gives `[2, 25, 768]` tensor where the first [1, 25, 768] corresponds to the token-level encoding of 'hello world!'.
+If you look into its values, you will find that only the first four elements, i.e. [1, 0:3, 768] have values, all the others are zeros.
+This is due to the fact that BERT considers 'hello world!' as four tokens: `[CLS]` `hello` `world!` `[SEP]`, the rest are padding symbols and masked out before the output.

-There is no need to start a separate server for handling tokenized/untokenized sentences.
+Note that there is no need to start a separate server for handling tokenized/untokenized sentences.
 The server can tell and handle both cases automatically.

 ### Using `BertClient` with `tf.data` API